Fever 333: "When people say 'I don't see colour', that's ignorance"

 Fever 333’s ‘Wrong Generation’ is a boiling pot of anger, upset and frustration that sent tidal waves across rock and metal with a simple message – the revolution is now.

 “The EP spoke loudly about something that we [people of colour] experience at all times, particularly in a western world,” Jason explains.
-There were some internal conflicts that came with the heightened awareness of the EP’s release, though.
+Some internal conflicts came with the heightened awareness of the EP’s release, though.
 “I think that ‘Wrong Generation’’s reception was cool, and it was highlighted because of these more recent events that got more attention, but for me it was like ‘I don’t know’, we’re saying the same shit.”

 “I was almost conflicted in a lot of ways when doing interviews prior [to its release] and having that conversation where people would ask: ‘why now?’
 I don’t know why now.
 George Floyd to me was a totem, a large representation of what’s been happening for generations.”